Java-Archive/vaadin-addons/README.md

 email: [mailto:sven.ruppert@gmail.com](mailto:sven.ruppert@gmail.com)
 Twitter: [https://twitter.com/SvenRuppert](https://twitter.com/SvenRuppert)

+## Configuration
+The Add on is configured by a bunch of files.
+You have to place them in a folder called `.testbenchextension` is folder can be located at different places:
+  1. The root of the classpath
+  1. The current work directory
+  1. The users home directory
+  1. In a directory specified by the property `rapidm.configlocation`

+Properties defined in the higher locations override properties the lower one.

+Templates for the configuration are placed in the `.testbenchextentsions` directories in the modules.

 ## Selenoid in Docker
 Selenoid is a nice alternative for Selenium written in Go.
 Give it a try and check the githup repo here : [https://github.com/aerokube/selenoid](https://github.com/aerokube/selenoid)